 If your main fabric is sheer, consider how the lining would look underneath.
 Do you want it to match your skin tone or the main fabric so it goes unnoticed?
 Or do you want it to serve an aesthetic purpose?
 If it’s the latter, you can use a much more unexpected shade — a pop of color or an interesting pattern can be fun, even if you’re the only one who sees it.

 Fabric content is also important.
-Natural fibers, like cotton, are the most breathable and provide warmth, making it a great choice for garments.
-Jackets and coats require a much heavier lining though, so you want to consider something like faux fur.
+Natural fibers, like cotton, are the most breathable and provide warmth, making them a great choice for garments.
+Jackets and coats require a much heavier lining, though, so for these garments, you will want to consider something like faux fur.

 How to Size Lining Correctly